 Online Engineering Technologies Programs

-In the 2018-2019 academic year, 1,621 schools offered some type of engineering technologies program.
+In 2019-2020, 1,602 schools offered a engineering tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Other)||1||0|

 Is a Degree in Engineering Technologies Worth It?

 The median salary for a engineering tech grad is $62,890 per year.
 This is based on the weighted average of the most common careers associated with the major.